GLOBAL MARKETS-Equities hit record highs, dollar weakens

 U.S. Treasuries prices rose as weak U.S. business investment data for March supported the view that it is unlikely the Fed will signal next week it is close to raising rates.

-U.S. 10-year Treasury notes were up 7/32 in price to yield 1.9208 percent.
-(Reporting by Rodrigo Campos and Herbert Lash; Editing by Toby Chopra, Jonathan Oatis, James Dalgleish and Dan Grebler)
+U.S. 10-year Treasury notes were up 5/32 in price to yield 1.9296 percent.
+(Reporting by Rodrigo Campos and Herbert Lash; Editing by Toby Chopra, Jonathan Oatis and James Dalgleish)

 BEIJING, March 25 An operation platform collapsed at a power plant in China on Saturday, killing nine people and injuring two, the official Xinhua news agency reported.